philiplinell/openai-workshop/first-coding-session.md

     2.3 Get diff using a git library

-3. Get the diff into your tool
+3. Implement strategy - get the diff into your tool

 4. Send a request from your tool to the OpenAI API.
     Use a [library](https://platform.openai.com/docs/libraries) or build your
     own.

-## 2. Decide on strategy - details
+## 2. Decide on strategy

 You can do this however you want, but I would recommend one of: